goleador/CSC317/assignments/assignment-3/README.md

 │   ├── ai-2.css       (AI-generated with image + text prompt)
 │   └── hybrid.css     (Combined solution)
 └── images/
-    └── [all images used in your portfolio incluiding images used for generation] └── screenshots/
+│   └── [all images used in your portfolio incluiding images used for generation] └── prompts/
+│   ├── ai-1-css-prompt.md     (Prompt used for ai-1.css)
+│   ├── ai-2-css-prompt.md     (Prompt used for ai-2.css)
-    └── [all screenshots or images used for ai generation]
+│   └── [all images used in your portfolio incluiding images used for generation]
 ```

 ## Deliverables